 Procedure What is involved Reason for procedure Lobectomy Remove an entire lobe of the lung.
 There are 5 lobes (3 on the right, and 2 on the left).
-If the cancer or suspicious area is only in one lobe of the lung.
-Sleeve Resection (Small number of cases.)
+If the cancer or suspicious area is only in 1 lobe of the lung.
+Sleeve resection (small number of cases.)
 Removal of a lobe and part of the main bronchus.
-The healthy ends of the bronchus are re-joined, and the remaining lobe(s) are re-attached to the bronchus.
+The healthy ends of the bronchus are re-joined, and the remaining lobe(s) are reattached to the bronchus.
 If the cancer or suspicious area affects both a lung lobe and part of the bronchus.
 Segmentectomy Each lobe has segments.
-Removal of one or more of these can be an effective cancer resection and is called a segmentectomy.
+Removal of 1 or more of these can be an effective cancer resection and is called a segmentectomy.
 If the suspicious area is small enough, only part of a lobe needs to be removed.
-Wedge Resection Remove the affected piece of lung tissue, and a margin of normal tissue around it.
-If the suspicious area is small and confined to one area of the lung.

-Procedure What is involved Reason for procedure Pneumonectomy (Small number of cases.)
-The removal of an entire lung if the patient is able to manage well with one lung.
-When the cancer or suspicious area is at the centre of the lung, or in all the lobes of one lung.
-Lymph Node Sampling During any operation, the surgeon will take samples of the lymph nodes (glands) that lie in the centre of the chest near the lungs.
+Wedge resection Remove the affected piece of lung tissue, and a margin of normal tissue around it.
+If the suspicious area is small and confined to 1 area of the lung.
+Pneumonectomy (small number of cases.)
+The removal of an entire lung if the patient is able to manage well with 1 lung.
+When the cancer or suspicious area is at the centre of the lung, or in all the lobes of 1 lung.
+Lymph node sampling During any operation, the surgeon will take samples of the lymph nodes (glands) that lie in the centre of the chest near the lungs.
 To check in a laboratory if there is any cancer outside the lungs.
 Results are usually available in 10-14 days.
 The results are then discussed by your Health Board's Chest/Cancer experts and a follow-up or treatment plan made.